-Finally, experimental and test study are conducted to conceptually prove this research.
-The details will be presented in the later chapters.
+Experimental and test studies were conducted to conceptually prove this research, the details of which are presented in the later chapters.

 2 RELATED WORK

 Search engines have been studied for many years.
-All vast majority of search engine providers try to design superior algorithms to rank the quality of links and strategies to improve storage-query speed.
+The vast majority of search engine providers try to design superior algorithms to rank the quality of links and strategies to improve storage-query speed.
 The following is some work related to most popular search engines.

 2.1 Web Crawler